Veteran Addiction Treatment: VA MISSION Act & Community Care Programs

 You can find out if your benefits will cover you at River Oaks Treatment Center by completing the form you see below.
 Fill in the benefit provider and the substance you are struggling with, and you will have an immediate answer about your coverage.

 How Do I Get Addiction Treatment with VA Benefits?

 Completing the online screening can provide the insight needed to help you determine your next steps.
-One of these important steps might include contacting a staff member at your local VA facility and participating in the important addiction treatment services the VA has to offer.
+One of these important steps might include contacting a staff member at your local VA facility to explore addiction treatment services the VA has to offer.

-The VA also provides an online resource that assists with locating substance use disorder programs, such as VA rehabilitation centers and VA alcohol rehabilitation programs, throughout the United States.3
+The VA also provides an online resource that assists with locating substance use disorder programs, such as VA addiction treatment centers and VA alcohol addiction treatment programs, throughout the United States.3

 The Substance Use Disorder Program Locator allows you to search for programs by state, making it easy and convenient to research programs that you feel would be the best fit for you or a loved one.
 Some programs offered may even be for specific branches of the military, such as Army substance abuse programs.

 What Is the VA MISSION Act & How Does It Provide Better Healthcare Access?